msgSAP/ovp/CreateInitialOVP.md

 As application title choose "Travel Overview".
 As namespace choose "com.erp.ovp".
 As description choose "Travel Overview".
 Leave the project folder path at "/home/user/projects".
+**Important:** Choose minimum SAPUI5 version "1.71.19"!
 Also leave all 3 radio buttons at "No".
 Press the "Finish" button below.